 Water.
 Food.
 Rest.
 Repeat.

 Remember what I said earlier about pacing yourself?
 I can already tell that you didn’t listen to me.
 Now you’re exhausted, your phone is dead, and you’re sitting on the floor of a New South bathroom, wondering where it all went wrong.
 You’ve managed to lose both your dignity and your GoCard- and it’s still only noon.
 Bet you don’t feel so “lit” anymore, huh?
 But don’t despair – 4E is here to save you!
 First, you need to walk/crawl to the nearest vending machine/sink/Dahlgren Fountain, and HYDRATE.
-And no, Arizona Iced Tea is not an acceptable substitute for water.
 You are in desperate need of H2O.
 Drink up.

 See you soon, and Hoya Saxa.